 Epirubicin is a drug used to treat cancer.
 This drug is given in the vein (IV).

-Possible Side Effects (Most Common)
+Possible Side Effects

-- Bone marrow depression.
+- Bone marrow suppression.
 This is a decrease in the number of white blood cells, red blood cells, and platelets.
-Bone marrow depression often happens 10 to 14 days after the drug is given.
-This may raise your risk of infection, make you tired a weak (fatigue), and raise your risk of bleeding.
+This may raise your risk of infection, make you tired and weak (fatigue), and raise your risk of bleeding.

 - Soreness of the mouth and throat.
 You may have red areas, white patches, or sores that hurt.

 - In women, menstrual bleeding may become irregular or stop while you are getting this drug.
 Do not assume that you cannot become pregnant if you do not have a menstrual period.

 - Hair loss.
 Hair loss is often temporary, although with certain medicine, hair loss can sometimes be permanent.
 Hair loss may happen suddenly or gradually.
 If you lose hair, you may lose it from your head, face, armpits, pubic area, chest, and/or legs.
 You may also notice your hair getting thin.

 - Rash and itching